shambhavisivan/cs-ui-components/cs-ui-demo/src/previews/release-notes/CSUIReleaseNotes.md

   * refactored class based to functional component
 * CSInputSearch
   * refactored class based to functional component
+  * updated the markup to a new flex structure
 * CSInputText
   * refactored class based to functional component
 * CSLabel